cyberdesk-hq/cyberdriver/README.md

 This starts an interactive tool that captures coordinates when you Alt+Click.
 Hold Alt and click anywhere on your screen:

 ```
 Hold Alt and click anywhere to capture coordinates.
-Press Ctrl+C to exit.
+Press Esc to exit.

 ✓ Click captured: X=10, Y=1070